jaganduraisamy/RestAssured-Java/README.md

 1. Clone the project and build it using maven commands / any IDE.
 2. Run - TestCase class
-3. All three api tests will start execute
+3. All the avaialble api tests will start execute